jlelong/LaTeX-Workshop-wiki/Hover.md

 ### latex-workshop.hover.preview.newcommand.parseTeXFile.enabled

 Enable newcommands defined in the current TeX file to be included in Hover Preview.
+We currently only support commands defined on **a single line**.

 | type      | default value |
 | --------- | ------------- |